 We often think of hope in a general sense.
 We hope our team wins the game.
 We hope we get to meet our favorite musicians one day.
 We hope we get what’s on our Christmas lists.
 But now, scientists are discovering that hope may be more vital and quantifiable than we thought.

-Multiple studies have shown that hope is both a necessity for mental health and an important defense mechanism against mental ailments and daily stress.
+Hope is both a necessity for mental health and an important defense mechanism against mental ailments and daily stress.
 That means that hope isn’t just a feeling; in many ways, it acts as our mental immune system.
 Matthew Gallagher, a clinical psychology expert at the University of Houston, summarized, “It’s a resource that even people who are facing all kinds of obstacles are able to maintain and are able to rely on to cope with different kinds of stressors.”

 Experts also believe that we may need to rethink our vocabulary.
 Oftentimes, we use the word “hope” passively.
 “Just hope for the best,” we say, when what we really mean is wish for the best.
 Wishing is a passive desire for something to happen to us.
 Hoping is based in purpose.
 Hope is active and empowering.
 Hope leads to a better tomorrow.